rebeccazyr/rebeccazyr.github.io/README.md

-# Personal Homepage

-This repository contains the source files for Yirui Zhang's personal homepage, including HTML, CSS, and images.

 ## License and Privacy
 - All content on this homepage (text, images, publications) is copyrighted by Yirui Zhang.
 - Please do **not** redistribute, copy, or use content without permission.